leoRoss/PQTree/README.md

 - Sequential: The elements always appear in the same order
 - Reversible: The elements always appear in the same (or the exact opposite) order

+## Implementation
+The new permutation is transformed into the new PQ Tree.

+This is accomplished using a "smart label" system.
+Each Node is responsible for finding its subNodes in the permutation.
+If all its subNodes are contiguous in the permutation, it can create a new Node with its same label.
+If not, it will identify any contiguous subsets of its subNodes and group those elements together if appropriate.
+It will then apply "smart labels" to all of these new groups and to all the lone subNodes that were not re-grouped.
+The parent Node must then deal with all these pieces and their labels.

+The complex logic is contained within the Incorporators: UnOrderedIncorporator and OrderedIncorporator.

 ## Example